nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `addDate(d: number): TZDate`
 - Parameters
-  - `d` : a date to specify
+  - `d` : a day to specify
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

-TZDate Specifies the date of the instance as a given numeric value.
-Change an existing TZDate instance.
+Specifies the day of the TZDate instance as a given numeric value.
+Changes an existing TZDate instance.

 [⬆️ Back to the list](#instance-methods)